 Also, use a weather app for radar and weather conditions.
 Check it frequently.

-Know A Few Key Road Tricks (like using the yellow poles) while self-driving in Iceland
+2. Know A Few Key Road Tricks

 A single and usually silver line across them designates the right side of the road.
 A double silver line signifies the left side of the road.

 We did not venture too far off of the Golden Circle or Ring Road/Route 1.
 Although we took some side roads for sights and used routes off of the main roads, we almost always knew our way around.

 If my navigation died, I knew where to go and how to get back.
-I am sure you can buy an actual map (you mean those aren’t just for decoration and book crafts?!), but I’m an aging millennial.
+I am sure you can buy an actual map (you mean those aren’t just for decoration and book crafts?!), but I’m an older millennial.

 Crystal warned that car doors can literally blow off the car, which a sticker in our rental car also depicted.
 As Crystal recommended in our chat about not blowing away in Iceland:

 “We put sandbags in the trucks of our cars in the winter to weigh down the vehicle a bit more to help prevent being pushed around by the wind.
 I have definitely noticed a difference!
 Just always carry all your luggage with you in the trunk of your car on your Iceland trip, haha.”